-- Medjool dates are larger, lighter in color, softer and sweeter than regular dates (also known as deglet noor dates).
+- Medjool dates are larger, lighter in color, softer and sweeter than regular, smaller dates (also known as deglet noor dates).
 They are often found in the produce section in plastic packages, or in the bulk foods section.

 - Marcona Almonds – These are most often found in the grocery store near the gourmet cheese section.
 However, you can also use standard almonds in this recipe.